kvenkatesh5/saliency-trustworthiness/README.md

 - Sensitivity involved performing cascading randomization.
 CNNs are randomized by ```cascade.py``` and similarity scores are computed using ```cascade_scores.py```.
 The reported statistics are calculated using ```cascade_stats.py```.
 (In the manuscript, we do not report the complete AUROCs/classification scores for all the randomized CNNs.
 If you want to see this, use ```cascade_eval.py``` and ```cascade_eval_plot.py```.)
 Example cacading randomization runs in ```pipeline/cascade_runner.sh``` and testing evaluations of cascaded models in ```pipeline/test_cascade_models.sh``` (the latter just calls the ```test.sh``` script; after this, you need to run the aforementioned cascade evaluation files).

 ## Credit
-We would like to specifically thank Zach Murphy (a former colleague and collaborator of Kesavan's, see https://doi.org/10.1148/ryai.220012) and Nisanth Arun (co-first author of https://doi.org/10.1148/ryai.2021200267) for their gracious help.
+We would like to specifically thank Zach Murphy (a former colleague and collaborator of Kesavan's, see https://doi.org/10.1148/ryai.220012) and Nisanth Arun (co-first author of https://doi.org/10.1148/ryai.2021200267) for their gracious input during code development.